Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 The previous sections have summarized the challenges in developing ideal solid-state single-photon sources and spin-photon interfaces.
 Owing to the plethora of requirements, this remains an active area of research.
 In this review, we will focus on the use of silicon as a host for single-photon emitters towards this goal, which appears particularly promising for upscaling due to the unrivaled maturity of its nanofabrication.
 While these capabilities were originally developed for microelectronic devices, it has been realized that silicon's high purity and high refractive index also make it an excellent material for on-chip light confinement in low-loss photonic devices.
 Meanwhile, silicon photonic foundries offer device manufacturing as a commercial service, greatly easing access to such devices for both companies and research groups~\cite{shekhar_roadmapping_2024, rahim_open-access_2018}.

 In addition to its upscaling potential, silicon can be grown almost free of paramagnetic defects.
 Purification in the nuclear-spin-free isotope $^{28}\text{Si}$ can further reduce magnetic noise density.
-This makes silicon an exceptional host for spin qubits with coherence times reaching the timescale of hours~\cite{saeedi_room-temperature_2013}.
+This makes silicon an exceptional host for spin qubits, with nuclear spin qubits reaching coherence times on the timescale of hours~\cite{saeedi_room-temperature_2013}.
 Thus, implementing a spin-photon interface in silicon offers unique possibilities for quantum networking~\cite{wehner_quantum_2018, reiserer_colloquium_2022} and distributed quantum computing~\cite{yan_silicon_2021, simmons_scalable_2024}.

 Despite the mentioned advantages of silicon, the implementation of single-photon sources and spin-photon interfaces into this mature photonics platform has only recently emerged, as both research groups and companies have increasingly focused on the scalability of quantum hardware.
 The reason is found in the band structure of silicon.
 The indirect nature of its bandgap has so far hindered the realization of quantum dots with promising photon emission properties.
 In addition, the relatively small bandgap prevents the generation of light in the visible range, where efficient, inexpensive, and low-noise photon detectors are available.
 Even in the telecommunications range, two-photon absorption may hinder the application of high-power optical control fields.
 In addition, emitters with such a low energy-level separation may be prone to non-radiative decay via phonons or defect states.